-We use a variety of methods including behavioural experiments in the lab and on the web, visual psychophysics, studies of individuals with developmental deficits and brain damage, eye tracking, electroencephalography (EEG), and computational modelling, depending on the question at hand.
+Our research combines theories and approaches from vision science, experimental psychology, and cognitive neuroscience.
+Our methods include behavioural experiments in the lab and on the web, psychophysics, studies of individuals with developmental deficits and brain damage, eye tracking, electroencephalography (EEG), and computational modelling.

 Rezlescu, C., Susilo, T., Wilmer, J., & Caramazza, A. (2017).
 The inversion, part-whole, and composite effects reflect distinct perceptual mechanisms with varied relationships to face recognition.
 Journal of Experimental Psychology: Human Perception and Performance, 43, 1961-1973. [pdf]